Degradomics

 In collaboration with Philipp Lange´s lab at BC Children's Hospital Research Institute we have developed a robust, sensitive method for N-termini enrichment from limited samples, named HUNTER (High-efficiency Undecanal-mediated enrichment of N-TERmini).

-We have also developed MaxQuant Advanced N-termini Interpreter (MANTI) as a software tool for convenient validation, annotation and visualization of N-terminome data analyzed by MAxQuant.
-The software is available for download here at Sourceforge.
+We have also developed MaxQuant Advanced N-termini Interpreter (MANTI) as a software tool for convenient validation, annotation and visualization of N-terminome data analyzed by MaxQuant.
+The software is freely available for download.

 Further reading